Implementing Control and Its Benefits

 2. Controls ensure steady organisational activities

-Control keeps the work coordinated.
+Control keeps the work coordinated through policies and procedures.
 Without it, the parts of the school drift apart.

 3. Control makes organisations effective